-Check the SCMS-T settings.
-If your headphones or audio/video controller does not support SCMS-T content protection, you need to connect the device using the Advanced Audio Distribution Profile (A2DP).
-Follow these steps:
+Check whether your headphones or audio/video controller supports the SCMS-T content protection.
+If not, you need to change the SCMS-T settings to connect the device using the Advanced Audio Distribution Profile (A2DP).
+To change the SCMS-T settings, follow these steps: